systemd/mkosi/mkosi/resources/mkosi.md

 # dnf install bubblewrap btrfs-progs apt dosfstools mtools edk2-ovmf e2fsprogs squashfs-tools gnupg python3 tar xfsprogs xz zypper sbsigntools
 ```

-On Debian/Ubuntu it might be necessary to install the `ubuntu-keyring`,
+On Debian/Kali/Ubuntu it might be necessary to install the `ubuntu-keyring`,
-`ubuntu-archive-keyring` and/or `debian-archive-keyring` packages explicitly,
+`ubuntu-archive-keyring`, `kali-archive-keyring` and/or `debian-archive-keyring`
-in addition to `apt`, depending on what kind of distribution images you want
+packages explicitly, in addition to `apt`, depending on what kind of distribution
-to build.
+images you want to build.

 Note that the minimum required Python version is 3.9.

 # Frequently Asked Questions (FAQ)

-- Why does `mkosi qemu` with KVM not work on Debian/Ubuntu?
+- Why does `mkosi qemu` with KVM not work on Debian/Kali/Ubuntu?

   While other distributions are OK with allowing access to `/dev/kvm`, on
-  Debian/Ubuntu this is only allowed for users in the `kvm` group.
+  Debian/Kali/Ubuntu this is only allowed for users in the `kvm` group.
 Because
   mkosi unshares a user namespace when running unprivileged, even if the
   calling user was in the kvm group, when mkosi unshares the user
   namespace to run unprivileged, it loses access to the `kvm` group and by